 Yes, the culprit is high heat.
 A really long simmer time (even up to 4-5 hours) is totally fine, as long as it’s a gentle simmer and not a fast boil.
 High heat deadens the flavors of all those wonderful herbs.
 Just as bad, it essentially pulverizes (emulsifies) solids and fat into small bubbles that you can’t separate out of your stock, harming the smooth texture you’re going for and adding unnecessary calories (fat that doesn’t even taste good is not invited to my party).
 Just keep your heat low and slow and you’ll be good to go.

-How to store this Turkey Stock Recipe (Does it freeze well?)
+How to store Turkey Broth

 Properly sealed, turkey stock stores for 3-4 days in the refrigerator.
 If I’m using it with a few days, I like to store it in quart mason jars.